 10 hours 10 minutes (520 miles)

-Why you should visit: This road trip is a double feature of the two most majestic natural gems in California's Sierra Nevada Mountain range.
+Why you should visit: This road trip from LA to Lake Tahoe is a double feature of the two most majestic natural gems in California's Sierra Nevada Mountain range.
 For many coastal Californians, these are the go-to places to experience that mythical thing called snow which is rumored to fall in winter.

 A chance to see the glacier-carved granite cliffs of Yosemite Valley and the deep blue azure of Tahoe surrounded by snow will make you wonder why you haven't taken this trip already.